Solar in Parma, OH: 2026 Cost, Savings & Payback

 How much do solar panels cost in Parma, OH?

-The average cost of a 6kW solar panel system in Parma is approximately $19,080 before incentives ($3.18/watt).
-After the 30% federal Investment Tax Credit, the net cost is about $13,356.
-Property tax exemption for solar.
+The average cost of a 6kW solar panel system in Parma is approximately $19,080 before local or state incentives ($3.18/watt).
+For 2026 planning, this calculator does not subtract a federal residential clean energy credit because IRS guidance says the credit is not available for property placed in service after December 31, 2025.
+Property tax exemption for solar

 How many peak sun hours does Parma get?